Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Kahler

 In the 1970s, Gary Kahler produced brass guitar parts and hardware for Fender and later DiMarzio.
-Kahler created a second company called American Precision Metal Works and in 1981 released a guitar bridge system that would later become the famous Kahler cam-based tremolo system which differed from the eventual fulcrum-based Floyd Rose system.
+Kahler created a second company, American Precision Metal Works, and in 1981 released a guitar bridge system that would later become the famous Kahler cam-based tremolo system, which differed from the eventual fulcrum-based Floyd Rose system.
 Kahler products have always been made in the USA.

-In addition to his own system, Kahler developed three double-locking, fulcrum tremolo systems, one of which was a licensed Floyd Rose, and the other two proprietary systems which incorporated both Floyd Rose and Kahler technologies.
-The three fulcrum-based tremolos were collectively called the 2700 Series consisting of the Steeler, Killer, and Spyder.
-All Kahler tremolos were available in left-hand, though some models were limited to custom orders or specific brand partnerships.
-These were produced until 1992.
+In addition to his signature cam‑based design, Kahler introduced three double‑locking, fulcrum‑style vibrato systems.
+The "Steeler" was a licensed version of the Original Floyd Rose, while the "Spyder" and "Killer" were proprietary hybrids that blended elements of both Floyd Rose and Kahler technologies.
+The three fulcrum-based tremolos were collectively called the 2700 Series.
+All were available in left-hand, though some models were limited to custom orders or specific brand partnerships.

-The Kahler Killer and Kahler Spyder are covered here: Floyd Rose Tremolos for Lefties: Proprietary Versions
+The Kahler Killer, Spyder, and the reintroduced 2024 Steeler are covered in Part 3: Floyd Rose Tremolos for Lefties: Proprietary Versions

 2760 Steeler